QubesOS/qubes-doc/DevelFaq.md

 ### Q: How do I submit a patch?

-1. Make all the changes in your working directory, i.e. edit files, move them around (you can use 'git mv' for this), etc.
+1. Make all the changes in your working directory, i.e. edit files, move them around (you can use `git mv` for this), etc.

 1. Add the changes and commit them (git add, git commit).
 Never mix different changes into one commit!
 Write a good description of the commit.
 The first line should contain a short summary, and then, if you feel like more explanations are needed, enter an empty new line, and then start the long, detailed description (optional).

 1. Test your changes NOW: check if RPMs build fine, etc.

-1. Create the patch using 'git format-patch'.
-This has an advantage over 'git diff', because the former will also include your commit message, your name and email, so that \*your\* name will be used as a commit's author.
+1. Create the patch using `git format-patch`.
+This has an advantage over `git diff`, because the former will also include your commit message, your name and email, so that \*your\* name will be used as a commit's author.

 1. Send your patch to qubes-devel.
 Start the message subject with the '[PATCH]' string.